How to Safely Exclude Apps via A/V Program to Avoid False Positives

 A structured approach to managing exclusions is a sign of a mature security program.
 It involves treating each exclusion as a deliberate policy change, complete with justification, testing, and regular reviews.
 This ensures that you only accept risks that are necessary, understood, and time-bound.
 For many internal teams, developing and enforcing these processes can be a challenge, especially when dealing with legacy systems or complex software stacks.
 This is where partnering with a provider for managed IT services can help.
 An experienced partner can implement the rigorous controls needed to manage exclusions safely, turning a potential liability into a well-governed tool that supports business operations without compromising security.

-Be Specific and Use Exclusions Sparingly
+Best Practice #1: Be Specific and Use Them Sparingly

 Think of an exclusion as a key to a locked door.
 You wouldn’t hand out a master key when a key to a single room will do.
 The same principle applies here.
 Only create an exclusion when you have a clear, documented need, such as a critical application failing to run or a severe performance lag directly caused by antivirus scans.
 Avoid creating broad rules, like excluding an entire C: drive or a generic folder like "Program Files."
 Instead, be as specific as possible.
 Exclude the individual executable, a specific file path, or a process name.
 This surgical approach minimizes the attack surface you expose and keeps your cybersecurity defenses as strong as possible.